 2. You resent your kids

-You find yourself wishing your kids would just grow up and behave so you didn’t have to be this responsible for them.
+You find yourself wishing your kids would just grow up and behave so you didn’t have to be responsible for them.
 You find yourself blaming them for your lack of energy.
-You constantly compare them with your friends’ kids, and wish they were a bit more understanding, a bit more obedient, a bit easier to manage.
+You constantly compare them with your friends’ kids and wish they were a bit more understanding, a bit more obedient, a bit easier to manage.
 Sometimes, you wish they had never been born, and you were back in the early days of marriage.

 3. You resent your husband

 Why isn’t he home more?
 Why does he have to do OT again?
 What can’t he be more like so-and-so’s husband, who takes his kids to all their enrichment classes and plans fun outings on the weekend?
 These are some of the questions that run through your mind many times a day, and you struggle with that feeling of bitterness about your “lot” and wishing your other half was twice the man he seems to be.

 4. You wish your life were drastically different

 You often imagine what life would be like if you didn’t have kids.
 Weekly mani-pedis perhaps, and late-night dates with your husband.
 Weekend getaways to exotic locations, and nights of peaceful, uninterrupted sleep.
 You long for all that your life could be now if you weren’t a mum.

 5. You can’t keep track of scheduled appointments

 The days seem to run into each other all the time, and you find yourself forgetting appointments or getting the dates and times all jumbled up.
 Sometimes it feels like your life is run by your planner, instead of by you.
 There are too many things to do and people to see, and no time left for “just you”.

 6. The task of planning what to do over the weekend feels overwhelming